Richard Steele: Literary life

-In 1705, Steele wrote The Tender Husband with contributions from Addison, and later that year wrote the prologue to The Mistake, by John Vanbrugh, also an important member of the Whig Kit-Kat Club with Addison and Steele.
-In 1709, he wrote Isaac Bickerstaff, Physician and Astrologer.
-He wrote a preface to Addison's 1716 comedy play The Drummer.

-Publications

-The Tatler, Steele's first journal, first came out on 12 April 1709, and appeared three times a week: on Tuesdays, Thursdays, and Saturdays.
-Steele wrote this periodical under the pseudonym Isaac Bickerstaff and gave Bickerstaff an entire, fully developed personality.
+The Tatler, Steele's first public journal, first came out on 12 April 1709, and appeared three times a week: on Tuesdays, Thursdays, and Saturdays.
+Steele edited this periodical under the pseudonym Isaac Bickerstaff and gave the Bickerstaff character an entire, fully developed personality.
+"Bickerstaff's" best Tatler columns were published by Steele as the book Isaac Bickerstaff, Physician and Astrologer later that year.

 Steele described his motive in writing The Tatler as "to expose the false arts of life, to pull off the disguises of cunning, vanity, and affectation, and to recommend a general simplicity in our dress, our discourse, and our behaviour".
 Steele founded the magazine, and although he and Addison collaborated, Steele wrote the majority of the essays; Steele wrote roughly 188 of the 271 total and Addison 42, with 36 representing the pair's collaborative works.
 While Addison contributed to The Tatler, it is widely regarded as Steele's work.

 The Tatler was closed down in early 1711 to avoid the complications of running a Whig publication that had come under Tory attack.
 Addison and Steele then founded The Spectator in 1711 and also The Guardian in 1713.

-Family

-In 1705, Steele married a widow, Margaret Stretch, who died in the following year.
-After Margaret's death, a slave plantation she owned in Barbados came into the ownership of Steele.
-At her funeral he met his second wife, Mary Scurlock, whom he nicknamed "Prue" and married in 1707.
-In the course of their courtship and marriage, he wrote over 400 letters to her.
-Mary died in 1718, at a time when she was considering separation.
-Their daughter, Elizabeth (Steele's only surviving legitimate child), married John Trevor, 3rd Baron Trevor.

 Steele had an illegitimate child, Elizabeth Ousley, whom he later adopted.